Can I sue JUUL?

 You may be asking, “Can I sue JUUL?”

 If you have suffered addiction or injury due to JUUL e-cigarettes, you may be entitled to financial compensation.
+Please note at this time we can only accept cases in which you’ve suffered addiction, injury or illness potentially caused by using JUUL e-cigarettes between age 14 and 26.

 The JUUL lawsuit lawyers at Riddle & Brantley are actively investigating these claims.
 For a FREE consultation and case review, please call 1-800-525-7111.